ice4prince/Cmai/README.md

   --verbose             Enable verbose output, default is False.
   --no_merge            Unable merging output to input, default is False.
   --move_npy            only move npy files to the desired directory.
+Default is False --gen_npy             extract npy from npz files.
 Default is False --embedBCR            extract the bcr sequences and embeddings to the folder of preprocessed data.
 Default is False --bcr_heatmap         export full embedding results including the heatmap comparison.
 Default is False --debug               Switch to the debug mode and print output step by step.
 Default is False